srivvish/MachineLearning/README.md

 # MachineLearning
 Python code of Machine Learning algorithms like Linear Regression, Logistic Regression, and Neural Networks.

-In addition to ML algorithms, I have also appended the step by steb implementation of Principal Component Analysis(PCA) using numpy, and compared its output with sckit lear..
+In addition to ML algorithms, I have also appended the step by step implementation of Principal Component Analysis(PCA) using numpy, and compared its output with the sckit learn.

 I have used the concepts from Andrew Ng's Machine Learning and Deep Learning course in coursera.
 So big thanks to him.